 Each business structure has its own unique advantages and disadvantages.

 Running your business as a sole trader is the easiest structure to set up and the least expensive too.
 The business is set up under your own name (although you might have a separate business or trading name too).
 You will also enter into any contracts, debts, business commitments, and so on, in your own name.
 You can also hire employees, open separate bank accounts and do all those other things a company would do.
 This makes you personally liable for any commitments of the business, which could put your personal assets at risk.
-For example, if you get into dispute with a customer or supplier and they decide to sue you.
+For example, if you get into a dispute with a customer or supplier and they decide to sue you.

 As a sole trader, you have far fewer reporting requirements than under other business structures, which helps reduce compliance costs.
 However, you still need to lodge a personal tax return and you’ll be liable for the tax on the business profits.
-You will also need to lodge a Business Activity Statement, if you are registered for GST.
+You will also need to lodge a Business Activity Statement if you are registered for GST.

 When you establish a company, you are creating a separate legal entity.
-A company has shareholders, who are the owners and directors, who are legally responsible for the comapny.
+A company has shareholders, who are the owners and directors, who are legally responsible for the company.
 In most small businesses these are the same.
 The company can enter contracts, incur debts or other liabilities and sue other people or companies, or be sued itself.

 This is all separate to your own personal liability.
-As the owner and shareholder of a company your own liability is effectively limited to the value of your shareholding (although you can incur personal liability as the director of a company in some situations).
+As the owner and shareholder of a company, your own liability is effectively limited to the value of your shareholding (although you can incur personal liability as the director of a company in some situations).
 This limited liability is one of the main benefits of operating under a company structure.

-The trade-off is that it takes some time and cost to set up a company, and to manage its annual compliance requirements.
+The trade-off is that it takes some time and cost to set up a company and to manage its annual compliance requirements.
 The company will need to comply with the Corporations Act, keep proper financial records and lodge a separate company tax return with the ATO.

 As the shareholder of the company, you get the profits of the business by way of dividends.
 In the Australian tax system, there are advantages to dividends because you also get any attached franking credits.
 This means the income you receive already has tax paid on it, saving you money.